 The EXACT function is quite useful when we wish to deal with case-sensitive data.

 Using the different product details and their revenue for the year:

-As shown above, there are two products soft toys one being in lowercase and other in uppercase.
+As shown above, there are two products, soft toys in lowercase and SOFT TOYS in uppercase.
 Excel functions such as VLOOKUP and INDEX/MATCH are not case-sensitive.
 As we are looking out for numeric values, SUMPRODUCT + EXACT is an exciting and flexible way to do a case-sensitive lookup.

 The formula to be used is =SUMPRODUCT(–(EXACT(E3,B3:B8)),C3:C8).

 The above formula will run a test on the values in column B, then convert the resulting TRUE/FALSE values to 1’s and 0’s.
 The reason we use a double negative is that it converts the resulting TRUE & FALSE values to 1’s and 0’s.